Animal Communication: A Mathematical Review

 Abstract

 Nature is composed of a variety of colours and rhythms.
 Within these displays of color and rhythm exist and relations, which have been studied and modelled to better understand existing relations and recurrences.
 In the animal kingdom, has evolved through both spontaneous and instantaneous patterns and relations, which can be mathematically represented.
 This paper will examine how the designs of these patterns respond to the principles of functionality and efficiency of animal communication.
-First, the visual use of bioluminescence will be explored, specifically the synchronous interactions between the male’s signals and the female’s response in fireflies.
+First, the visual use of will be explored, specifically the synchronous interactions between the male’s signals and the female’s response in fireflies.
 Next, pheromone-driven responses by male moths for interspecies communication is inspected using the male random flight model.
 Subsequently, the vocalization of rock hyrax will be analyzed through syntactic analysis of hyrax songs.
 Finally, vocal signals will be evaluated through composite systems, focusing on the non-combinatorial response of putty-nosed monkeys.
 With the stunning variety of existing on Earth, there is unique forms of communication and thus these examples are simply a flavouring of the mathematics behind communication in the animal kingdom.

 Introduction